QuantEcon/lecture-python.myst/lectures/svd_intro.md

 \end{aligned}
 $$

-When we study Dynamic Mode Decomposition below, we shall want to remember this caveat because sometimes we'll be using reduced SVD's to compute key objects.
+When we study Dynamic Mode Decomposition below, we shall want to remember these properties when we use a  reduced SVD to compute some DMD representations.

 Let's do an  exercise  to compare **full** and **reduced** SVD's.